-[ITU-T H.248.1]: Contains the Local Control Descriptor ‘Streammode’ property that allows the MGC to effectively stop sending a RTP media stream (i.e. change from send/receive to receive only) whilst still maintaining an RTCP control flow.
-To resume the flow of media the MGC can change the Streammode back to send/receive.
+[ITU-T H.248.1]: Contains the Local Control Descriptor ‘StreamMode’ property that allows the MGC to effectively stop sending a RTP media flow (i.e. change from send/receive to receive only) whilst still maintaining an RTCP control flow.
+To resume the flow of media the MGC can change the StreamMode back to send/receive.
 However this is a local MG action rather than a request to a remote endpoint.
 The action is also triggered from a call control level stimulus.

 [ITU-T H.248.1]: The H.248 connection model (including the TopologyDescriptor) allows Terminations/Streams to be isolated from other Terminations/Streams in the Context.
-This allows a MGC to isolate a media stream from other input streams effectively stopping the flow of media.
-The MGC may then move the Termination/Stream back into a Context to resume media flow.
+This allows a MGC to isolate an H.248 media stream from other input streams effectively stopping the flow of RTP media.
+The MGC may then move the Termination/Stream back into a Context to resume RTP media flow.

 [ITU-T H.248.9]: Contains the “Play Collect” package that enables a user to request (via a DTMF digit) that the playout of media associated with a signal be paused.
-It also enables the user to resume the media flow via a DTMF digit.
+It also enables the user to resume the RTP media flow via a DTMF digit.

-[ITU-T H.248.66]: Contains the “Signal pause package” which is a generic package that allows the MGC to request a pause in the playout of media and later resume media flow.
-It is suited to scenarios where media playout has been initiated through the use of a H.248 Signals rather than realtime media flows.
+[ITU-T H.248.66]: Contains the “Signal pause package” which is a generic package that allows the MGC to request a pause in the playout of media and later resume RTP media flow.
+It is suited to scenarios where media playout has been initiated through the use of a H.248 Signals rather than real-time media flows.
 It again is a local MG action rather than a request to a remote endpoint and the action is also triggered from a call control level stimulus.

-{Editor’s note: ITU-T H.248.88 should possibly be considered here as it relates to RTCP handling.
-The RTP pause / resume mechanism utilises RTCP so there may be a relation.}
+[ITU-T H.248.71]: Contains the "RTCP source description package" which allows the MGC to request the MG to monitor, extract and report SSRC values from RTP streams.
+Clause 8 describes how that capability may be used together with RTP stream pause and resume services.

-None of the above methods match the functionality supported by [IETF STREAM PAUSE].
-[ITU-T H.248.1] and [ITU-T H.248.66] do not support user originated requests being terminated at the MG and [ITU-T H.248.9] and [ITU-T H.248.66] do not allow the pause of media streams not related to the playout of signals.
+[ITU-T H.248.88]: Describes RTCP handling by an H.248 MG in association with a particular enforced local RTP topology.
+Clause 8 provides more detailed information on the subject.None of the above methods match the functionality supported by [IETF STREAM PAUSE].
+[ITU-T H.248.1] and [ITU-T H.248.66] do not support user originated requests being terminated at the MG and [ITU-T H.248.9] and [ITU-T H.248.66] do not allow the pause of H.248 media streams not related to the playout of signals.

-Pause/resume relates to real time media flow.
-Therefore the resumption of media flow is based on the media at the time of the resume request rather than at the pause point.
-[ITU-T H.248.66] assumes that the playout occurs from the pause point unless another point is indicated in the resumption request.
+Pause/resume relates to real time media flows (as subject of conversational communication services).
+Therefore the resumption of an RTP media flow is based on the media at the time of the resume request rather than at the pause point.
+[ITU-T H.248.66] (typically applied in the context of streaming communication services) assumes that the playout occurs from the pause point unless another point is indicated in the resumption request.

-7 Considerations
+7 Design considerations

-Clause 3/[IETF STREAM PAUSE] describes the main use cases for RTP pause and resume.
+Clause 3/[IETF STREAM PAUSE] describes the main use cases for RTP stream pause and resume.
 It lists a number of RTP topologies.
-A H.248 gateway may act as a media sender, media receiver and/or mixer.
-As such the design criteria listed in clause 4/[IETF STREAM PAUSE] should be considered when implementing RTP pause/resume on gateways.
+A H.248 media gateway may act as a media sender, media receiver, mixer and/or other RTP topologies with involvement in P/R-signalling.
+Appendix I provides a list of example use cases from the perspective of H.248 gateways.
+As such the design criteria listed in clause 4/[IETF STREAM PAUSE] should be considered when implementing RTP stream pause/resume on gateways.

-{Editor’s note: Further details regarding how the SSRC is determined should be added.
-For example H.248.71 Source Description package, Call Control Signalling or via the rempr package are possibilities.}

 7.1 Real-time nature